 Public electricity and heat production is the largest source category regarding fuel consumption for stationary combustion.
-Figure 3.2.34 shows the time series for fuel consumption and emissions of $SO_2$ , $NO{xy}$ , NMVOC and CO.
+Figure 3.2.34 shows the time series for fuel consumption and emissions of SO2, NO_x, NMVOC and CO.

-The fuel consumption in public electricity and heat production was 26 % lower in 2018 than in 1990.
+The fuel consumption in public electricity and heat production was 36 % lower in 2019 than in 1990.
 As discussed in Chapter 3.2.3 the fuel consumption fluctuates mainly because of electricity trade.
 Coal is the fuel that is affected the most by the fluctuating electricity trade.
 In addition, the total fuel consumption is also influenced by the increased wind power production.

-The fossil fuel consumption was 60% lower than in 1990 whereas the biomass consumption was 6.5 times the 1990-level.
+The fossil fuel consumption was 64% lower than in 1990 whereas the biomass consumption was 6.6 times the 1990-level.

-Coal is the main fuel in the source category even in years with net electricity import.
-The coal consumption in 2018 was 74 % lower than in 1990.
+Coal was the main fuel in the source category in the 1990s, but the consumption have been decreasing in later years.
+The coal consumption in 2019 was only 14 % of the 1990 consumption in this sector.
 Natural gas is also an important fuel and the consumption of natural gas increased in 1990-2000 but has decreased since 2010.
 A considerable part of the natural gas is combusted in gas engines (Figure 3.2.29).
-The consumption of waste and biomass has increased.
+The consumption of waste, biogas and biomass has increased.

-The $SO_2$ emission has decreased 98 % from 1990 to 2018.
+The SO_2 emission has decreased 98 % from 1990 to 2019.
 This decrease is a result of both lower sulphur content in fuels and installation and improved performance of desulphurisation plants.
-The emission was 4 % higher in 2018 than in 2017.
+The emission was 10 % lower in 2019 than in 2018.

-The $NO_x$ emission has decreased 88 % since 1990 due to installation of low $NO_x$ burners, selective catalytic reduction (SCR) units and selective non-catalytic reduction (SNCR) units.
+The NO_x emission has decreased 88 % since 1990 due to installation of low NO_x burners, selective catalytic reduction (SCR) units and selective non-catalytic reduction (SNCR) units.
 The fluctuations in time series follow the fluctuations in fuel consumption and electricity trade.
-The $NO_x$ emission was 3 % lower in 2018 than in 2017.
+The NO_x emission was 6 % lower in 2019 than in 2018.

-The emission of NMVOC in 2018 was 2.7 times the emission in 1990.
+The emission of NMVOC in 2019 was 2.8 times the emission in 1990.
 The emission increased until 1996 and decreased after 2002.
 This is a result of the large number of gas engines installed in Danish CHP plants.
 The decreasing emission after 2004 is results of the decreasing fuel consumption for natural gas engines (Figure 3.2.29).
-In addition, the NMVOC emission factor for engines decreased in 1995-2007 due to introduction of an emission limits for unburned hydrocarbon (DEPA, 2005).
+In addition, the NMVOC emission factor for engines decreased in 1995-2007 due to introduction of an emission limits for unburned hydrocarbon3 (DEPA, 2005).

-The CO emission was 74 % higher in 2018 than in 1990.
+The CO emission was 71 % higher in 2019 than in 1990.
 The fluctuations follow the fluctuations of the fuel consumption.
 In addition, the emission from gas engines is considerable.

-&lt;sup>3 Including methane.
+3 Including methane.